- Squash Rules

 - WINNING RETURN - A good return that the opponent could not reach.

-For the complete World Squash Federation Squash Rules, click here
+For the complete World Squash Federation Squash Rules, Visit the WSF Website click here